Assigning Image Styles in FrameMaker

 Save your Adobe FrameMaker source document.

 In Output Explorer, verify ePublisher created the image using the image style you specified by clicking on the page that contains the image for which you specified an image style and verifying ePublisher applied the image style you specified in the generated output.
-For more information about viewing output files in Output Explorer, see “Viewing Output in Output Explorer”.
+For more information about viewing output files in Output Explorer, see “Viewing Output in Output Explorer” on page 305.